Harry5566/Harry5566/README.md

 <h2 align="left">Hi 👋!
-I’m Lu, a student at CYCU University<br>I really enjoy learning programming and I’m on my way to becoming a frontend engineer 🚀</h2>
+I’m Lu, a student at CYCU University<br>I really enjoy learning programming<br>and I’m on my way to becoming a frontend engineer 🚀</h2>

 ###